Learning how to compose music later in life

 I’m embracing a change in tempo - a chance to reconnect with my love of music

-Anne with glasses on her head smiling while sitting in an office, with a computer monitor, a laptop, and potted plants on a desk in the background.
+Annie with glasses on her head smiling while sitting in an office, with a computer monitor, a laptop, and potted plants on a desk in the background.

-Now, in my 50s, I’m returning to that passion: learning to read music, exploring theory, and trying my hand at composing in Logic Pro, while documenting the journey along the way.
+Music played a big part in my younger years, but life and my career took me in a different direction.
+Now, in my 50s, I’m returning to that passion - starting from scratch and learning how to compose music later in life.
+I’m learning to read music properly, exploring piano, music theory, composition and orchestration, all as an adult from home, and trying my hand at composing in GarageBand and Logic Pro while documenting the journey along the way.

 Black and white photograph of 15 year old Anne playing drums on stage, with a person standing in the background on the right side.